 "Okay, so where are we supposed to go?
 And why is the American government in Mexico, anyways?
 And why does this boy need my attention?" she asked quickly, all the while stalking to where the baggage checking was.

 "I'm not—" he began, trying to keep up with her.

 "Not at liberty to say?
 Ch, that's what the guys at Chicago said," she grunted, rolling her eyes.
 "That's some excuse.
-Don't you agree that you should at least tell me where he came from?
+Shouldn't you at least tell me where he came from?
 You act like the thing's some top-secret mechanism of yours rather than a person."

 The government member said nothing, far too busy with all the things the young woman had given him to concentrate on her words.
 Nevertheless, she rolled her eyes and set off to the outside parking lot.
-A car was already waiting for her, where several other men took her things and granted her entry to the car.
+A car was already waiting for her, where several other men took her things and opened the car door for her.
 They answered none of her thousand questions, only urging her to get into the vehicle so they could resume their procedures.
-How like them, after all, for none of those who assisted her at the airport continued the journey with her and she ended up being in the back.
+How like them, after all, for none of those who assisted her at the airport continued to journey with her and she ended up being in the back.
 Alone.
 Not able to see the driver.

 Argh…she hated this trip already.

 Well, she was in Mexico!
 A little loathsomeness wouldn't get the best of her!